German Institute for International and Security Affairs: History and structure

-SWP was set up in 1962 in Munich.
-On 21 January 1965, the Bundestag unanimously decided that the German government would become a member of the foundation.
-In 2001 the headquarters of the foundation and its research institute moved from Ebenhausen near Munich to Berlin.
+The SWP was set up in 1962 as an initiative of the Federal Intelligence Service (BND), backed by a grant of 50,000 DM from the German industry.
+BND had sent the co-founder of its predecessor Gehlen Organization, Klaus Ritter, to the United States in 1959 on a study visit of the organisational structure of think tanks, during which Ritter met with Henry Kissinger, then involved with the Special Studies Project, and was told that Germany lacked an informal body for shaping international affairs.
+The Institute initially operated from Ebenhausen in Bavaria, near BND's own headquarters in Pullach.
+On 21 January 1965, the Bundestag approved it as a civil law foundation and included its funding in the German Chancellery budget.
+Ritter subsequently left the BND ranks to assume the position of the Institute's director.
+In 2001 the headquarters of the foundation and its research institute moved from Ebenhausen to Berlin.
 Since then it has been housed in a listed building on Ludwigkirchplatz.

 To help it carry out its role as a civil-law foundation, SWP receives institutional funding at a rate determined by the Bundestag.
 This grant is approved annually on production of a budget by SWP, is paid from the Chancellery budget and covers all costs generated by SWP's core activity.
 SWP also conducts special research projects that receive third-party funding.
 In the financial year 2016, the SWP was federally funded to the tune of 12.3 million euros.
 This support was supplemented by 2.53 m from external sponsors.

 Every two years, the guiding framework is redrafted by SWP's research department and the institute's leadership, before being submitted to the SWP Council for confirmation and then being put to the vote.
 Overall, the guiding framework concentrates on general issues in the two-year time frame, with particular reference to the current and foreseeable state of affairs in international politics.
 It sets specific thematic challenges and topics, for instance the United Nations’ sustainability goals (SGDs), refugees and migrants, the dissolution of regional structures in the Middle East, and international crisis management (examples from the 2017–2018 research framework).

 Within the established guiding framework, SWP is free to carry out and structure projects and research as it sees fit.
 This safeguards SWP's unhindered ability to address long-term issues as well as current events in international politics.
 Examples include analyses and texts on the crisis in Ukraine; the nuclear agreement with Iran; projects on refugee flows and development cooperation; and Israel and Its Regional and Global Conflicts: Domestic Developments, Security Issues and Foreign Affairs.

 Governance

 Council

 The Council (Stiftungsrat) is SWP's highest supervisory and decision-making body.
-It has three “benches”:
+It has three "benches":